No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 Tressel reluctantly was hoisted on to the shoulders of two former players and the crowd roared.

 The first game in the 100th season of Ohio Stadium drew 106,549 fans and attracted LeBron James and his son, Bronny, to the Ohio State sideline.
-With the NFL season a week away, former Buckeyes Justin Fields and Chase Young were in attendance, too.
+With the NFL season a week away, former Buckeyes Justin Fields and Chase Young were among a host of active professional players in attendance, too.

 NEXT UP